The extent of formation of organic molecules in the comae of comets showing relatively high activity: Introduction

-Comets show a wide range of relative abundances of \ch{CO} with respect to water. \cite{deValBorro2018} compared the mixing ratios of organic species in comets with their \ch{CO} abundance to explore the possibility of these molecules having originated from cold interstellar dust grains.
-They found that the \ch{CH3OH} formation efficiency is very high and its abundance is independent of the \ch{CO} abundance, and probably only limited by the availability of \ch{H} atoms on the grain surface.
-On the other hand, \ch{CH3CHO} and \ch{C2H5OH} abundances indicate that there may be alternative formation pathways for them, other than hydrogenation of \ch{CO} ice.
-In a recent study \cite{Cordiner2021}, found that \ch{HC3N} (cyanoacetylene) and \ch{NH2CHO} (formamide) can be efficiently produced via two-body neutral-neutral reactions in cometary comae.
-Thus it is evident that the contribution of gas-phase coma chemistry towards forming c-COMs cannot be ruled out completely.
-A similar scenario exists for i-COMs as well.
-For example, the detection of acetaldehyde (\ch{CH3CHO}), dimethyl ether (\ch{CH3OCH3}), methyl formate (\ch{HCOOCH3}), and ketene (\ch{CH2CO}) in the cold (T $\le$ 10 K) prestellar core L1689B \citep{Bacmann2012}; i-COMs in the cold core B1-b \citep{Cernicharo2012}, solar-type protostar IRAS16293-2422 \citep{Jaber2014} and prestellar core L1544 \citep{Jimenez2016} are difficult to explain if the hypothesis that the COMs are exclusively formed on the dust-grain surface is correct.
-For all these sources, the involvement of gas-phase pathways towards the production of i-COMs is required, which resulted in the revisitation of gas-phase formation pathways of COMs \citep{Balucani2015, Skouteris2018}.
+We can take clues from the proposed pathways for the formation of COMs in the interstellar medium and apply them for the explanation of these molecules in comets.
+One of the most widely used mechanisms proposed to explain the formation of organics in the interstellar medium is their synthesis on the surface of dust grains.
+However, in a recent study, \cite{Cordiner2021} found that \ch{HC3N} (cyanoacetylene) and \ch{NH2CHO} (formamide) can be efficiently produced via two-body neutral-neutral reactions in cometary comae.
+Thus, all of the molecules observed in the coma of comets may not originate from the ices inside the cometary nucleus.
+A similar scenario exists for organics in the interstellar medium as well.
+For example, the detection of acetaldehyde (\ch{CH3CHO}), dimethyl ether (\ch{CH3OCH3}), methyl formate (\ch{HCOOCH3}), and ketene (\ch{CH2CO}) in the cold (T $\le$ 10 K) prestellar core L1689B \citep{Bacmann2012}, and COMs in the cold core B1-b \citep{Cernicharo2012}, the solar-type protostar IRAS 16293-2422 \citep{Jaber2014} and the prestellar core L1544 \citep{Jimenez2016} are difficult to explain if the hypothesis that the COMs are exclusively formed on the dust-grain surface is correct.
+For all these sources, the involvement of gas-phase pathways is required, which resulted in the revisitation of gas-phase formation pathways of COMs \citep{Balucani2015, Skouteris2018}.